 Although WeChat is a promising platform, WeChat ethnography may also be critical.
 As we couldn’t cover all the topics within the two workshops, we strongly suggest deeper research on other themes such as communication and media studies, digital studies, development studies, or economics to add complexity and enrich the operationalization aspect of this methodology.
 Computer sciences and technical issues of this platform, in particular, would be an interesting perspective as we are all dealing with different versions, sometimes the Chinese one, Weixin, and sometimes the global one, WeChat.
 These differences, which may seem trivial, in fact, produce consequential differences in the data produced and therefore in the analysis proposed.
 WeChat ethnography remains ethically challenging and needs constant reconsideration.

 Carlson, Allen, and Hong Duan.
 2010.
-“Internet Resources and the Study of Chinese Foreign Relations: Can Cyberspace shed new light on China’s Approach to the World?”.
+“Internet Resources and the Study of Chinese Foreign Relations: Can Cyberspace Shed New Light on China’s Approach to the World?”.
 In Contemporary Chinese Politics: New Sources, Methods, and Field Strategies, ed. by Allen Carlson, Mary E. Gallagher, Kenneth Lieberthal, Melanie Manion: 88-106.
 Cambridge: Cambridge University Press.

 Côté, Isabelle.
 2013.
 “Fieldwork in the Era of Social Media: Opportunities and Challenges”.
 PS: Political Science & Politics 46(03): 615-619.